matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/Security Protocols Article Presentation.md

 Think about this in terms of a different field.
 For example, in *healthcare*, medical professionals might rely on predictive ML models, but those come with the possibility of incorrect predictions.
 If it is a **black-box** model, how can the healthcare professional be sure that say, a cancer diagnosis is a correct prediction?
 Same thing for malware, how do you know if that flag given by Defender is actually a trojan?
 And if it is a trojan, how does it know?
 What does it do?

 > This is the issue with **black-box** models.
 This means that the internal decision making or data transformation process is obscured or at least not easily interpretable.
 Examples include Random Forest models, neural networks, or even LLMs like GenAI.
-Think about how ChatGPT sees billions of parameters interacting in nonlinear ways, making it nearly impossible to trace how specific parts of an input text influenced parts of the output text.
+Think about how ChatGPT sees billions of parameters interacting in nonlinear ways, making it nearly impossible to trace how specific parts of an input text influenced parts of the output text. (show diagram)
 >
 > This is as opposed to **white-box** models, which includes linear regression, decision trees, or rule based systems, where we can clearly see or understand how certain inputs map or are transformed into outputs or predictions.